dolomite-exchange/dolomite-v2-protocol/README.md

     - If a `maxSupplyWei` or `maxBorrowWei` is set that is higher than the current TVL, all new actions involving that currency must lower the TVL or keep it the same (not accounting for any increase in `Wei` value that occurs from users paying the borrow rate on that asset).
+- Added `earningsRateOverride` to the `Market` struct so a particular market can fine-tune the fees paid to the protocol for borrowing.
 - Added `accountMaxNumberOfMarketsWithBalances` to `RiskParams` which limits how many assets a user can hold in the same account index.
     - This number was initialized to be sufficiently high, at `32`, meaning a user could use up to 32 unique